emiljdd/Tweepy-SparkTwitterI/README.md

 # PHASE IV
 ## Naive Bayes
 The textblob package will be used once again for our text classification.
-Textblob will allow us to incorporate a naive bayes classifier very simply and efficiently.
+Textblob will allow us to incorporate a Naive Bayes classifier very directly and efficiently.
-Since we have our data set cleaned and labled all we have to do is split the data into train and test sets using a 70/30 split.
+Since we have our data set cleaned and labeled all we have to do is split the data into train and test sets using a 70/30 split.

                      import pandas as pd
                      import numpy as np